clay-curry/clay-curry/README.md

 ##

-I tend to get bored and try new things.
+I often struggle to fail to try more by doing less.

 <!--
 Until i find a better resource, heres a pretty